shalinda-j/CodeOrbit/docs/src/channels.md

 By default, channels you create can only be accessed by you.
 You can invite collaborators by right clicking and selecting `Manage members`.

 When you have channels nested under each other, permissions are inherited.
-For instance, in the example above, we only need to add people to the `#zed` channel, and they will automatically gain access to `#core-editor`, `#new-languages`, and `#stability`.
+For instance, in the example above, we only need to add people to the `#CodeOrbit` channel, and they will automatically gain access to `#core-editor`, `#new-languages`, and `#stability`.

-Once you have added someone, they can either join your channel by clicking on it in their Zed sidebar, or you can share the link to the channel so that they can join directly.
+Once you have added someone, they can either join your channel by clicking on it in their CodeOrbit sidebar, or you can share the link to the channel so that they can join directly.

 ## Livestreaming & Guests